billbrod/recipes/docs/reference.md

 ## Recipes

-- Roasted beets (from Food Lab): roast at 375F in aluminum foil packets (roughly 1lb per packet), with .5 Tbsp, 2 sprigs herbs, and some salt and pepper in each packet
+- Roasted beets (from Food Lab): roast at 375F in aluminum foil packets (roughly 1lb per packet), with .5 Tbsp oil, 2 sprigs herbs, and some salt and pepper in each packet.
+Roast until a cake tester goes through without any resistance, about 1 hour, then carefully open packet and let cool for 30 minutes.
+Peel under cold running water.
+  - Note that covering hands in oil will reduce the amount of pigment that gets on hands from beets (from Flavor Equation).
 - Iced tea (from [Serious Eats](https://www.seriouseats.com/cold-brewed-iced-tea-recipe)): 4 tea bags /
   1 Tbsp loose leaf tea per quart of water, in fridge for 5 hours.